 In affiliate marketing (and virtually all performance marketing), there are two primary ways to track transaction flow from the moment of first click to the point where conversion takes place.
 Either you are tracking users via cookies on their browser, or doing a server call to store a unique identifier.
 You might have read my post a while ago about the difference between client-side tracking and server-side tracking.
 Based on a large number of inquiries to our customer support and a general misunderstanding of how server-based tracking works, I thought it would be helpful to cover the basics of server-to-server tracking, including various implementations and benefits.

 Generally speaking, server-to-server tracking on the web works by generating and storing a unique identifier of some kind when a user clicks a tracking link or generates an ad impression.
 When the same user later makes a conversion (or other trackable action), the unique ID is matched back to the user.
 This is done by posting that same unique identifier back to the tracking server.

 How Server-Side Tracking Works with Affiliates

 Affiliate tracking software like TUNE allows you to track which conversions come from which affiliates.
-If you choose to utilize server-to-server tracking, sometimes called server-side or server response, a unique transaction identifier (ID) is generated when a user views or clicks an ad with an affiliate link.
+If you choose to utilize server-to-server tracking (sometimes called server-side tracking, server response tracking, or postback tracking), a unique transaction identifier (ID) is generated when a user views or clicks an ad with an affiliate link.

 How Does the Advertiser Store the Transaction ID?